Home » Drilling Problems » Lost Circulation Material In Drilling

 2. Secondly, try to reduce the drilling fluid rheology without affecting hole cleaning efficiency,

-3. Thirdly, why not reducing the drilling fluid density without destabilizing the hole or inducing a kick.
+3. Thirdly, why not reduce the drilling fluid density without destabilizing the hole or inducing a kick?

-4. But, If formation losses are severe and cannot be controlled then it may be necessary to suspend drilling, or to drill “blind” while circulating with reduced or no returns, before setting an intermediary casing string to isolate the thief zone
+4. But, If formation losses are severe and cannot be controlled, it may be necessary to suspend drilling or drill “blind” while circulating with reduced or no returns before setting an intermediary casing string to isolate the thief zone.

 Lost Circulation Decision Tree